Skip to content

 • shouldBeDisplayed: A boolean (true or false).
 If true, this entity type will appear in the catalogue and can be created via the “New Record” interface.

 • fetchUriDisplay: A SPARQL query that creates a user-friendly label for an entity.
 This is crucial for usability, as it replaces technical URIs with meaningful text.
+See the Displaying entity labels section for details.

 • displayProperties: A list defining how each property of the entity should be displayed and behave.
+See the Configuring properties section for details.

 • sortableBy: A list of properties that users can use to sort items in the catalogue view.
+See the Sorting catalogue items section for details.

-Displaying Entity Labels with fetchUriDisplay
+Displaying entity labels with fetchUriDisplay

-Section titled “Displaying Entity Labels with fetchUriDisplay”
+Section titled “Displaying entity labels with fetchUriDisplay”

 While URIs are great for machines, they are not user-friendly.
 The fetchUriDisplay setting allows you to define a human-readable label for an entity type using a SPARQL query.
 This label is used throughout the HERITRACE interface, for instance, in search results and breadcrumbs, to represent the entity.